yakkshit/eco-scan-challenge/README.md

 Ensure that the `.env` file is correctly set up before running tests.

----

-Okay, here is the updated "Carbon Score Assumptions" section with the additional details you provided about the backend implementation:

 ## 🌱 Carbon Score Assumptions (**Carbon Score & Reward Logic**).

 To calculate the environmental impact of each clothing item, we have assigned approximate carbon scores based on item type.
 These scores are stored in an in-memory dictionary for quick access.